-Vanessa is an Associate in the Clinical Negligence team undertaking a broad range of complex clinical negligence claims.
+Vanessa is a Senior Associate in the Clinical Negligence team undertaking a broad range of complex clinical negligence claims.

 Vanessa has particular expertise in claims involving amputation, delayed diagnosis of cancer and injuries to mothers and babies that occur during birth.
 Through her experience in the field Vanessa has developed a growing interest in acting for mothers who suffer obstetric anal sphincter injury or where delay in proceeding to timely delivery results in brain injury to the baby causing stillbirth, neonatal death or disability.

 Vanessa joined Clarke Willmott in 2007.
 She has worked exclusively in the field of clinical negligence since qualification in 2009.
 She regularly drafts blogs for the department’s website.
 She has also published articles in legal journals, most recently in Expert Witness Journal and speaks on the subject at seminars and events.

 - Paediatrics: C suffered hypoxic ischaemic encephalopathy as a result of the Defendant Health Board’s delay in proceeding to delivery.
 C’s mother was admitted for induction of labour, however, the Health Board failed to follow the appropriate care pathway and failed to progress to artificial rupture of the membranes.
 C was eventually born four days later, via emergency caesarean section.
 As a result of her injuries C sadly passed away six days after birth.
 Vanessa negotiated the settlement of the claim in the sum of £52,500.
 She also obtained a Letter of Apology from the Health Board.

 - Gynaecology: O suffered a third degree tear which was not recognised at the time of the delivery of her first child and was repaired as though it were a second degree tear.
 O suffered from faecal urgency and occasional faecal incontinence.
 Liability was admitted.
 The matter settled for £62,500.